LERCAutomation/DataSelector-ArcPro-UserGuide/execute/execute.rst

 	If the required output format is a spatial dataset (i.e. Shapefile or Geodatabase feature class), but the output does not contain a spatial column, then the output format generated will be different than that specified.
 For shapefiles a .csv file will be generated, and for geodatabases a table will be generated.

-Finally, select whether the log file should be overwritten, and whether the log file should be opened upon completion.
+Finally, select whether the log file should be overwritten, and whether the log file should be opened upon completion (:numref:`figLogFileOptions`).
 Now the form is set up to run your query.

 .. _figLogFileOptions: